Basset Hound

 Unique facts and fascinating details

-- Despite their heavy appearance, they are surprisingly agile and were originally bred to hunt rabbits and hares.
+- Despite their heavy appearance, they are surprisingly agile and were originally bred to hunt in packs.

 Frequently Asked Questions